Summary

 75 Minute(s)

-Begin the model lesson with the title on slide 7, and remind participants that the content is designed for high school students.
+Begin the model lesson with the title on slide 8 and remind participants that the content is designed for high school students.
 The topic is not as important for them to focus on so much as the approach that is being used to teach the topic.
-Move on to slide 8 and 9 to introduce the essential question and learning objectives.
+Move on to slides 9 and 10 to introduce the essential question and learning objectives for the model lesson.

-Play the videos on slides 17-19.
-Be sure to pause for a moment after showing each clip, and ask participants to flip over their handout and read about the author of that work.
-Note any connections the participants wonder about between the author’s influences and the way they wrote their vampire characters and used these tropes in their work.
+Pass out the Author Influences handout to each participant (or per pair) then play the videos on slides 23-25.
+Be sure to pause for a moment after showing each clip and ask participants to review their handout and read about the author of that work.
+Once all the clips have been viewed, move to slide 26 and have participants complete the “I Wonder” column.
+Encourage them to make note of any connections the participants wonder about between the author’s influences and the way they wrote their vampire characters and used these tropes in their work.

-Introduce the “Notes About Vampire” handout with slide 20.
-Display side 21, and hand out the three reading excerpts, having groups of three Jigsaw the readings.
+Display side 27 and pass out the Vampire Readings Jigsaw handout having groups of three Jigsaw the readings.
 This means that each person in the group will read a different excerpt and then share their notes with their group members.
 Use the same instructions on taking notes in their graphic organizer for the readings as for the videos.

-Once the groups have completed taking and sharing notes on the reading, move on to slide 22, and begin to handout the set of cards for the timeline Card Sort.
+Once the groups have finished taking and sharing notes on the readings, move on to slide 28, and begin to hand out the set of cards from the Card Matching handout for the timeline Card Sort.
 Have participants group the cards based on what year in the timeline they believe they fit into.

-Place title covers to the date they were published.
+Arrange title covers by date they were published. (

-Place vampire tropes under the title cover it matches with; some tropes may be used more than once.
+Place vampire tropes under the title cover that it matches.
+(Some tropes may be used more than once.)

-The goal for this activity is for students to take the knowledge they have accrued at this point and combine it with potential political, economic, and historical influences on how vampires have been represented through literature and media.
-Once groups are finished sorting, share the answers on slide 23.
+The goal for this activity is for participants to take what they have learned about vampire tropes to this point and combine it with potential political, economic, and historical influences on how vampires have been represented through literature and media.
+Once groups are finished sorting, share the answers on slide 29.

-Display slide 24.
-Depending on how time is going, have participants complete this activity or describe it to them as a final assessment of learning (display example products of this activity on slides 25-28).
-Students would complete a One-Pager where they create a poster on chart paper or digitally that illustrates and answers the questions, "How do these authors address the same topic?" and "How did these authors reach different conclusions due to the time period in which they wrote?"
+Display slide 30.
+Depending on how time is going, have participants complete the One-Pager activity or describe it to them as a final assessment of learning (unhide slides 31-34 to display example products of this activity).
+If time permits, have participants create a poster on chart paper or digitally that illustrates and answers the questions, "How do these authors address the same topic?" and "How did these authors reach different conclusions due to the time period in which they wrote?"

-If you choose not to conduct the one-pager activity, use the Exit Ticket on slide 29 to take an assessment of learning.
+If you choose not to conduct the One-Pager activity, use the Exit Ticket on slide 35 to take an assessment of learning.

 Explain